 Luckily, everywhere we visited in Northern Ireland was the exact opposite.
 From the waiters in the restaurants to the hotel staff to the man who sold us our train tickets from Belfast to Derry, everywhere we went we encountered people who were proud to show off their cities and more than happy to help us however we needed.

 Something for Everyone

 While Belfast and Derry are the largest cities in Northern Ireland, they aren’t the only places to visit.

 Head to Bangor in County Down to walk along sandy beaches and see the historic artifacts that go back to the Bronze Age.
+Go on a Game of Thrones tour in Northern Ireland.
 Visit Carrickfergus to see Carrickfergus Castle, a Norman castle and one of the best preserved in Ireland.
 Travel to Coleraine for amazing waterside views, Portstewart for cliff walking, or Holywood for its annual jazz and blues festival.